gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

 ### Post-Installation Workflow

-After installation completes and the system powers off:
+After installation completes and the system reboots:

 1. Remove the ISO media (eject CD-ROM, unmount virtual CD, or remove USB drive)
-2. Power on the system
-3. The system boots from the installed disk
+2. The system boots from the installed disk

 This workflow enables automated unattended installation in batch provisioning scenarios.